samyounger/samyounger.github.io/_posts/2017-03-03-rails-engine.md

 ## Add the engine to the application

-To make the engine you've just created available to the application you need to open the applications gemfile, and add the line:
+To make the engine you've just created available to the application you need to open the applications `Gemfile`, and add the line:

 ```rb
 gem 'my_engine', path: 'engines/my_engine'